-Cancelled: Disney Princess Half Marathon weekend.
-This half marathon event also includes a 5k, 10k, and the Disney Fairy Tale Challenge was going to be the 18 – 21.
+Disney Princess Half Marathon weekend.
+The half marathon event also includes a 5k, 10k, and the Disney Fairy Tale Challenge is the 24 – 27th.

 End of February – The Contest of Champions is an open dance and drill competition that takes place at the ESPN Wide World of Sports complex at Disney World.
 NOTE: may be canceled.

 I would go February 1-5!
 Its clear sailing!

 Weather: Average Daily temperature is 67°, 8 days with precipitation this month

-Overall this month is hit or miss with rolling spring breaks throughout the country and a wide variety of Dance and Cheer competitions happening throughout the parks.
+Overall this month is hit or miss with rolling spring breaks throughout the country and a wide variety of High School and College competitions and school outings happening throughout the month.
 We recommend going earlier in the month if you can.

 Weather: Average Daily temperature is 71°, 6 days with precipitation this month.